Gertrude Michelson: Career

 During her career she sat on the board of directors of major companies in different industries, including Macy's; General Electric; Goodyear Tire; publisher Harper and Row; food conglomerate Quaker Oats; insurance provider Chubb; hardware manufacturer Stanley Works; investment bank Irving Trust; financial provider TIAA-CREF; mediation provider American Arbitration Association; historically black and female Spelman College; and think tank RAND Corporation.
 She was also a governor of the American Stock Exchange.
 In part due to being the first female board member of General Electric, the company awarded her the Sandra Day O'Connor Board Excellence Award in 2009.
 She also held roles in public service, including Deputy Chair of the Federal Reserve Bank of New York; Director of the New York City Partnership; Director of the Better Business Bureau of Metropolitan New York; and on the Emergency Financial Control Board as well as various city commissions, and for charitable organizations including the Markle Foundation; Helena Rubinstein Foundation; and Catalyst, which presented her with the Catalyst Award for Contribution to Corporate Leadership.
 She was also involved with the women's advocacy NOW Legal Defense and Education Fund.

 A cousin of Michelson told The New York Times that among Michelson's tricks for dealing with male executives, she used her love of sports, as "it threw [the men] off so bad to talk baseball with a woman that they didn't know what to do."
 She was a mentor to male executives including Macy's CEOs Terry Lundgren and Edward Finkelstein, Bloomingdale's CEO Michael Gould, and General Electric CEO Jeff Immelt.
 Though cited as a female trailblazer who broke many glass ceilings for herself and other women, Michelson preferred to stay out of the spotlight.
 In 1989 she told The New York Times that "sometimes it's better to let others view what you've achieved in historical terms, while you just do the best you can as an individual."

 Personal life

 While studying at Columbia Law, Michelson met her husband Horace Michelson, whom she married in 1947 while they were still students.
 He introduced her to the New York Yankees, of which she became an ardent fan.
 Reportedly, Horace was supportive of his powerful wife and often attended events organised for wives at business events the couple attended.
 They had two daughters, Martha and Barbara; Martha died while a student at Goddard College, and Barbara studied at Le Cordon Bleu and became a baker.
 Horace (d.
 2002) was a corporate lawyer, and served in the Army during World War II, receiving the Purple Heart, Bronze Star, and Silver Star.

-She was a member of the Economic Club of New York, and a founding member of the International Women's Forum.
+She was a member of the Economic Club of New York, and a founding member of the International Women's Forum (originally named the Women's Forum of New York).